markjnkim/es_mod/01-html/content/step-6-reach-out.md

 </section>
 ```

 Let's unpack this solution and see if our choices made sense.
 We created a new class called `contact` for this section's blue background color and alignment.
-The section heading was reassigned the class `section-title` because most of the needed styling was already done there, including font-size, margin, padding, and border.
-Only the font color needed to be changed, which is way better than needing to rewrite the entire CSS rule.
+We reassigned the class `section-title` to the section heading because the font-size, margin, padding, and border declarations are the same.
+Only the font color needed to be changed, so we only need to write one CSS declaration instead of five, quite a nice optimization.

 ```css
 .section-title {